Isn’t it easy to just live in a fantasy world? To think you’re somehow immune to the security threats floating round the web for an easy prey.

 - $12.95 a month – 1-month plan.

-PureVPN, in my opinion, is honestly a nice choice for Mac OS because it does the job well.
-Simply consider all the features, great applications, frugal prices and you will know exactly why it can be a decent choice.
+PureVPN, in my opinion, is honestly a nice choice for Mac OS because it does its basic VPN functions well.
+Simply consider all the features, great applications, frugal prices and you will know exactly why it is a decent choice.

 Since PureVPN is all about privacy, you’ll find tons of cool features in their client.